ChrisAylen/Team-Profile-Generator/README.md

 ## Description

-This command line applicaiton will generate some HTML to display a team structure that is defined using this applicaiton
+This command line applicaiton will generate some HTML to display a team structure that is defined using this applicaiton.

 ## Table of Contents